-Note to Students: Keep a copy of everything that you submit.
-If your work is lost, you can submit your copy for grading.
-If you do not receive your graded assignment or quiz results within two or three weeks after submitting it, please contact your instructor.
+Note to students: Keep a copy of everything that you submit.
+If your work is lost you can submit your copy for grading.
+If you do not receive your certificate of completion or quiz results within two or three weeks after submitting it, please contact your instructor.

 We expect every student to produce his/her original, independent work.